tradecraftio/tradecraft/doc/coding.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 8332 for connections and services them.

-- BitcoinMiner : Generates bitcoins (if wallet is enabled).
+- FreicoinMiner : Generates freicoins (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.